-Thanks to your commitment to our COVID-19 safety protocols and our track record of success in providing a safe environment, we remain deeply committed to providing a near-full slate of on-campus classes and activities for you this spring.
-Please keep these safeguards, guidelines, recommendations and reporting requirements in mind as we begin the summer semester and continue operating in this “new normal.”
+Thanks to your commitment to our COVID-19 safety protocols and our track record of success in providing a safe environment, we remain deeply committed to providing a full slate of on-campus classes and activities.
+Please keep these safeguards, guidelines, recommendations and reporting requirements in mind as we continue operating in this “new normal.”

 Updated Masking Protocol Begins June 13, 2022

 For the remainder of the summer, we will continue to follow CDC guidelines based on the COVID level in Cuyahoga County.
 Our protocols will be adjusted as needed.

 When Cuyahoga County COVID cases are:

 High: Masks are required in all indoor spaces on campus

 Medium: Masks are required in classrooms and labs, and recommended in all other indoor spaces